 I told you before that the movements of the market over short terms are meaningless.
 It’s just noise.
 Hours, days, weeks, and even months are unimportant time frames.

 The more frequently you look at your account balances, the more unnecessary anguish you put yourself through.

-This is because even if a stock or an index rises over the course of a year, if will go up and down frequently over short terms.
-The less you look at it, the better.
+This is because even if a stock or an index rises over the course of a year, if wit will drop many times over the short term.
+The less often you look at it, the better.
 I can go months without checking my investment accounts.
 I really don’t care.
 I don’t need them until I’m old!

 Neither do you.